 - The date the bank account was opened

-- The day of the week the bank account was opened
+- On the day of the week, the bank account was opened

 - The opening amount

 - The bank account type (CD, checking, savings, or IRA)

 - Who opened the bank account (whether a teller or a new account representative)